ZXW834/BayesianPlatFormDesignTimeTrend/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PlatFormDesignTimeTrend
+# BayesianPlatformDesignTimeTrend

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of PlatFormDesignTimeTrend is to simulates the multi-arm multi-stage or platform trial with Bayesian approach using the ‘rstan’ package, which provides the R interface for to the stan.
+The goal of BayesianPlatformDesignTimeTrend is to simulates the multi-arm multi-stage or platform trial with Bayesian approach using the ‘rstan’ package, which provides the R interface for to the stan.
 The package uses Thall’s and Trippa’s randomisation approach for Bayesian adaptive